2 Tips on Analysis

 The second problem is one of interpretation.
 Just because two treatments or varieties share a letter does not mean they are equivalent.
 It only means that they were not found to be different.
 A funny distinction, but alas.
 There is an entire branch of statistics, ‘equivalence testing’ devoted to just this topic - how to test if two things are actually the same.
 This involves the user declaring a maximum allowable numeric difference for a variable in order to determine if two items are statistically different or equivalent - something that these pairwise comparisons are not doing.]

 Often, researchers have embedded additional structure in the treatments that is not fully reflected in the statistical model.
 For example, perhaps a study is looking at five different intercropping mixtures, two that incorporate a legume and 3 that do not.
 Conducting all pairwise comparisons with miss estimating the difference due to including a legume in an intercropping mix and not incorporating one.
 Soil fertility and other agronomic studies often have complex treatment structure.
 When it is not practical or financially feasible to have a full factorial experiment, embedding different treatment combinations in the main factor of analysis can accomplish this.
-This is a good study design approach, and we have statistical tools to analyze it.
+This is a good study design approach, but compact letter display is an efficient way to report results.
+In such cases, custom contrasts are a better choice for hypothesis testing.The emmeans chapter covers how to do this.